Blendify/blender-manual/blender_docs/manual/editors/3dview/properties/panels.rst

    The :doc:`3D manipulator widget </editors/3dview/object/editing/transform/control/manipulators>`
    has to be toggled separately.

-   This can be useful for a preview and for :doc:`OpenGL </render/opengl>` viewport rendering.
+   This can be useful for a preview and for :doc:`viewport rendering </render/opengl>`.

    .. note::